Top 5 Reasons Your Website Is Loading Slow and How to Fix It Fast

 Every resource on your page – an image, script, or stylesheet – creates an HTTP request.
 In layman’s terms, this is a message that is sent from your user’s browser to a server to ask for data.

-The more requests are made, the longer it takes for your website to load.
+The more requests that are made, the longer it takes for your website to load.

 The first step we recommend is to combine CSS and JavaScript files to minimize the number of HTTP requests that need to be made on each web page.